carlosbrando/rails21-book/text/05_ActionController/01_routing.markdown

 ### Map.root
 Now, when using **map.root** you can be more **DRY** using an alias for that.

-In the earlier versions of rails you used to do like this:
+In the earlier versions of rails you used to do it like this:

 	map.new_session :controller => 'sessions', :action => 'new'
 	map.root :controller => 'sessions', :action => 'new'

-Now you can do this way:
+Now you can do it this way:

 	map.new_session :controller => 'sessions', :action => 'new'
 	map.root :new_session